cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/explore-graphql-schema.md

 [introspection][1].
 In this page, we will cover GraphiQL and Altair clients.

-[GraphiQL][2] and [Altair][3] are open-source GraphQL clients that provide a descent tool to compose a query, execute it, and inspect the results.
+[GraphiQL][2] and [Altair][3] are open-source GraphQL clients that provide a tool to compose a query, execute it, and inspect the results.
 And as a bonus, they also allow you to browse GraphQL schema.

 ## Prerequisites